 34. Funny Monkey

-Funny Monkey blog is highlights all the news and information related to Funny Monkey, a business dedicated to making educational materials free.
+Funny Monkey blog highlights all the news and information related to Funny Monkey, a business dedicated to making educational materials free.
 In addition to news, the blog also covers major educational issues, technology, and classroom solutions.

 Cammy Bean’s Learning Visions blog is about e-learning design.
 She hosts webinars about the best ways to effectively design e-courses, tools to use, and how to get started.